SNHD-Development/FormSchemaRender/README.md

 		}
 	}

-### Depend Options
+### VisibleOn Options

 There are sometime that the value from another field will effect the flow of the form.
-In this case, we will use `Options.DependOn = { Name: 'Name of other field', Values: 'Array of that field values that will trigger this field' };` to handle this situation.
+In this case, we will use `Options.VisibleOn = { Name: 'Name of other field', Values: 'Array of that field values that will trigger this field' };` to handle this situation.

 Example: If a user select on a value in select area, this will trigger the Depend field.